-Privacy Notice - General Data Protection Regulation ("GDPR")
+Privacy Notice - General Information Protection Regulation ("GDPR")

 Please read the following information carefully.
 This privacy notice contains information about the information collected, stored and otherwise processed about you and the reasons for the processing.
-It also tells you who I share this information with, the security mechanisms I have put in place to protect your data and how to contact me in the event you need further information.
+It also tells you who Chambers shares this information with, the security mechanisms Chambers has put in place to protect your information and how to contact Chambers in the event you need further information.